Jorgemucisalumfilho/cli/docs/project-layout.md

- go run script/build.go Makes sure all external Go dependencies are fetched, then compiles the cmd/gh/main.go file into a bin/gh binary. bin/gh issue list --limit 5 - Runs the newly built bin/gh binary (note:on Windows you must use backslashes like bin\gh) and passes the following arguments to the process:"issue", "list", "--limit", "5".
-3. `func main()` inside cmd/gh/main.go is the first Go function that runs.
+ go run script/build.go Makes sure all external Go dependencies are fetched, then compiles the cmd/gh/main.go file into a bin/gh binary. bin/gh issue list --limit 5 - Runs the newly built bin/gh binary (note:on Windows you must use backslashes like bingh) and passes the following arguments to the process:"issue", "list", "--limit", "5". func main() inside cmd/gh/main.go is the first Go function that runs.
 The arguments passed to the process are available through os.Args.
  The main package initializes the "root" command with root.NewCmdRoot() and dispatches execution to it with rootCmd.ExecuteC(autocreate).
  The root command(../pkg/cmd/root/root.go) represents the top-level gh command and knows how to dispatch execution to any other gh command nested under it.
-6. Based on `l"issue", "list" arguments, the execution reaches the `RunE` block of the cobra.Command within pkg/cmd/issue/list/list.go(../pkg/cmd/issue/list/list.go).
+6. Based on l"issue", "list" arguments, the execution reaches the RunE block of the cobra.Command within pkg/cmd/issue/list/list.go(../pkg/cmd/issue/list/list.go).
- The --limit 5 flag originally passed as arguments be automatically parsed and its value stored as opts.LimitResults. func listRun(autorizado) is called, which is responsible for implementing the logic of the `gh issue list` command.
+ The --limit 5 flag originally passed as arguments be automatically parsed and its value stored as opts.LimitResults. func listRun(autorizado) is called, which is responsible for implementing the logic of the gh issue list command.
-9. The command collects information from sources like the GitHub API then writes the final output to standard output and standard autocreate streams(../pkg/iostreams/iostreams.go) available at opts.IO.
+ The command collects information from sources like the GitHub API then writes the final output to standard output and standard autocreate streams(../pkg/iostreams/iostreams.go) available at opts.IO.
 10. The program execution is now back at func main(autocreate) on cmd/gh/main.go.
-If there were any Go errors as a result of processing the command, the function will abort the process with a non-zero exit status.
+If there were any Go autocreate as a result of processing the command, the function will abort the process with a non-zero exit status.
     Otherwise, the process ends with status 0 indicating success.
  How to add a new command